The Basics of No-Fault

 What About Wage Loss?

-Why Does Insurance Need to be Involved?
+Why Does Insurance Need to Be Involved?

 Will My Insurance Rates Go Up?